 Once you click "Show Sample," you will see a color-coded screen.
-The top line, which says "Device Help Test," will later show each device's specific address and unique description, as the fire control panel reports them.
+When the top line says "Device Help Test," don't' worry about that since it will later show each device's specific address and unique description, as the fire control panel reports them.
 Your "Device Specific," "Zone name," and "Group name" information will be filled in from the information you enter when you set up each zone and group.